mrmyothet/google-it-automation/config_mgmt/README.md

 - Throughput: The amount of data that you can read and write in a given amount of time
 - Rate limits: Prevent one service from overloading the whole system
 - Utilization limits: Cap the total amount of a certain resource that you can provision

+---

+### Build artifact testing

+- **Unit tests:** These are small, granular tests written by the developer to test individual functions in the code.
+In Docker, unit tests are run directly on your codebase before the Docker image is built, ensuring the code is working as expected before being packaged.

+- **Integration tests:** These refer to testing an application or microservice in conjunction with the other services on which it relies.
+In a Dockerized environment, integration tests are run after the docker image is built and the container is running, testing how different components operate together inside the Docker container.

+- **End-to-end (E2E) tests:** This type of testing simulates the behavior of a real user (e.g., by opening the browser and navigating through several pages).
+E2E tests are run against the fully deployed docker container, checking that the entire application stack with its various components and services functions correctly as a whole.

+- **Performance tests:** This type of testing identifies bottlenecks.
+Performance tests are run against the fully deployed Docker container and test various stresses and loads to ensure the application performs at expectations.